Psycojoker/voltairine/DEPLOY.md

     apt-get install postgresql
     su postgres
-    createuser soya  # if ask, don't set the user as a superuser, it's better for security createdb -O soya soya  # create a dabatase for this user exit
+    createuser voltairine  # if ask, don't set the user as a superuser, it's better for security createdb -O voltairine voltairine  # create a dabatase for this user exit

 ## Get ffmpeg